-"STICK / CC" mode: In this mode, the "ARC CON-TROL" knob sets the short circuit current during stick welding.
-Increasing the number from 1 to 10 increases the short circuit current.
-This prevents sticking of the electrode to the plate at low welding current settings.
-This also increases spatter.
-It is recommended that the control be set to the minimum number without electrode stickina.
+CC-STICK mode: In this mode, the ARC CONTROL knob sets the short circuit current during stick welding (arc-force).
+Increasing the number from -10 to +10 increases the short circuit current and prevents sticking of the electrode to the plate while welding.
+This can also increase spatter.
+It is recommended that the ARC CONTROL be set to the minimum number without electrode sticking.
+Start with a setting at 0.

-"WIRE WELDING" mode: In this mode increasing the number from 1 to 10 changes the arc from soft and washed in to crisp and narrow.
+CV-WIRE mode: In this mode, turning the ARC CON-TROL clockwise from -10 (soft) to +10 (crisp) changes the arc from soft and washed-in to crisp and narrow.
 It acts as an inductance control.
-The proper setting depends on the application and operator preference.
+The proper setting depends on the procedure and operator preference.
+Start with a setting at 0.